-This year on the August bank holiday Sunday and Monday, we are opening over 30 gardens in Walsham le Willows.
-This is an excellent day out with the opportunity to look around a variety of gardens, listen to live music, enjoy homemade food, view the floral display and art exhibition in St. Mary's Church
+This year on the August bank holiday Sunday and Monday, we opened over 30 gardens in Walsham le Willows.
+This was an excellent day out with the opportunity to look around a variety of gardens, listen to live music, enjoy homemade food, view the floral display and art exhibition in St. Mary's Church

 The Walsham le Willows Open Gardens Weekend claims to be one of the best, longest running and most successful Open Gardens events in East Anglia and probably the country!